Mulliman/xStatic-for-Umbraco/Source/XStaticCore/XStatic.Ftp/ReadMe.txt

 Basic setup
 -----------

-Just installing this package should be enough to get started.

-If you are not using auto functionality you can use the following extension method in the ConfigureServices method:
+You must add following extension method in the ConfigureServices method of your program class:

-services.AddFtpDeployer();
+using XStatic.Core.App;
+using XStatic.Ftp;

+builder.Services.AddXStatic()
+    .Automatic()
+    .Build();